Foster parents provide temporary care that ensures the health and safety of infants awaiting adoption.

 |Self-Study Evidence||On-Site Evidence||On-Site Activities|

-Prior to placement, foster homes are licensed, approved, or certified according to provincial or local regulation and foster parents have completed all required training.
+Prior to placement, foster homes are licensed, approved, or certified according to state, tribal, or local regulation and foster parents have completed all required training.

 Prior to placement, the organization: